-Lastly, we will extend our approach to detect smartphone app repackaging.
+Besides, we will extend our approach to detect smartphone app repackaging.
 Most current app repackaging detection methods focus on the detection scalability and cannot tolerate code obfuscation.
 Our approach will be a complementary solution that provides obfuscation-resilient detection.
 All the user interactions will be considered as input.
 The interactive information provided by the app, such as the display view and the message sent out through text message or the Internet, will be regarded as output.
 We are going to further investigate how to effectively generate test input and how to compare the output.
 We will also implement a new framework to perform symbolic execution of smartphone applications with dalvik virtual machine.
+Lastly, the complicated thread interleaving may have a negative effect on software dynamic birthmarks [74].
+We leave the thread-aware software plagiarism detection as our future work.